Model selection criteria for regression models with splines and the automatic localization of knots: Spline regression model with variable number of knots

 \subsection{B-splines and natural splines models}

-Our proposed method for automatic knots selection can be applied to other spline basis structures.
-A well known spline basis is the B-splines, proposed by \cite{de1978practical}, which are more adapted for computational implementation due to its compact support.
-The $i$-th B-spline of order $m$ and knots $a=t_0 < t_1 <...<t_{K}<t_{K+1}=b$, denoted by $B_{i,m}(x)$ is a spline of order $m$ defined on the same knots such that is nonzero over at most $m$ consecutive subintervals, i.e, over $[t_i,t_{i+m}]$ and zero outside it and can be defined recursively by
+Our proposed method for automatic knots selection can also be applied to other spline basis structures.
+A well known spline basis is the B-splines, proposed by De Boor et al.(1978), which are more adapted for computational implementation due to its compact support.
+The $i$-th B-spline of order $m$ and knots $a=t_0 < t_1 <\cdots<t_{K}<t_{K+1}=b$, denoted by $B_{i,m}(x)$ is a spline of order $m$ defined on the same knots such that is nonzero over at most $m$ consecutive subintervals, i.e, over $[t_i,t_{i+m}]$ and zero outside it and can be defined recursively by

 where $B_{i,1}(x) = \mathbb{I}_{[t_i,t_{i+1})}(x)$.
 Then, $f$ is expanded in the B-splines basis instead of \eqref{eq:splines} as